data-integrations/wrangler/docs/directives/send-to-error.md

 records that are being ingested have right data.
 In this case, let's say you want to make sure

-* 'Name' is not empty and
+* 'Name' is not empty,
-* 'Age' is not empty and less than 0 or greater 100
+* 'Age' is not empty and less than 0 or greater 100 and
+* 'DOB' is a valid date.

 This is how the above rules can be applied on the data and if there are any records that match the condition mentioned above, I would like